Kay is the Operations Manager at Action Portsmouth.

 The focus of Jo’s work is on engagement and research.
 However, she also wears a rural hat, making sure the rural voice is heard at county and national level and providing practical support to individuals and groups wanting to implement projects and solutions to address their own issues and concerns.
 Before arriving in Hampshire, Jo worked in London for a national funding programme supporting health and social care projects.

 Sue has been Action Hampshire’s Chief Executive since 2006, having previously worked at equivalent organisations on the IOW and in Surrey.
 She has worked in the not-for-profit sector for 16 years and previously worked in the City for 13 years.
 Sue has a particular interest in promoting social enterprise and social entrepreneurialism, believing that trading can bring independence and long term sustainability to not-for-profit organisations.
-Sue is a Governor of Richard Taunton 6th Form College and the Chair of Koolkompany, an ethical schoolwear supply company.
+Sue is the Chair of the Lighthouse Learning Trust, local Multi Academy Trust and the Chair of Koolkompany, an ethical schoolwear supply company.
 She has an undergraduate degree from Oxford University and an MA from Southampton University.

 Charlotte provides a signposting service in Portsmouth to patients who are looking for extra support to improve their health and wellbeing.
 Charlotte has worked in Education for over 10 years teaching across the complete age and ability range.
 She has taught children from a variety of backgrounds working with a range of professionals to improve outcomes.
 She has also worked as a childminder and during this time volunteered for the National Childbirth Trust.
 She set up and ran a local toddler group working with local people, for the benefit of local people.